-There’s no denying that 2020 has been a stressful year — and that’s putting it lightly.
+There’s no denying that these past few years have been stressful — and that’s putting it lightly.
 You’ve had a lot going on, so it’s even more crucial to keep that stress from building up and causing burnout.
 Especially during the COVID-19 pandemic, nurses can benefit from artistic outlets to gain a sense of calm, get out of their heads, and let go of the busyness of their day.

 Time alone to explore creative outlets is essential.
 Solitude is not only peaceful, it promotes self-healing and allows you to process thoughts and feelings you may otherwise push aside.
 If you’re looking for new ways to find a sense of calm, art therapy might be the perfect option.

 Contrary to what you might think, you don’t have to be a professional artist to reap the mental health rewards of art therapy.
 Without judgement, this creative outlet allows you to:

 - Reduce stress